a-shine/pm-for-startups/deck2.md

 - High inventory
 - Management by fire fighting

+Notes:

+- The traditional approach to manufacturing is to produce as much as possible, as quickly as possible, to benefit from economies of scale
+- This is Just-in-case (push)
+- You are having to make assumptions about what the customer wants, and you are having to store the inventory somewhere
+- you make lots of approximations and that always carries risk

 --

 Just-in-time (pull): make only what is needed when it is needed